ayushjava07/talawa/docs/docs/auto-docs/view_model_after_auth_view_models_add_post_view_models_add_post_view_model/AddPostViewModel/removeImage.md

-This function removes the image selected.
+This function removes all images selected.

 **params**: None